rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 Click the File Info tab and then "Import Hashes."
 If you don't already have a Full XCI, click "Generate Full XCI" to build one.

-Drag and drop the Default XCI, then (Initial Area) BIN file, then the Full XCI file into the windows and their hashes will auto-populate.
+Drag and drop the Default XCI, then (Initial Area) BIN file, then the Full XCI file into the window and their hashes will auto-populate.
 Please note this takes a while for large files, please be patient.

 ![image](https://github.com/user-attachments/assets/c4fb6a21-8dbc-463d-971a-8818834ff40a)